nathangeffen/faststi/docs/_build/html/_sources/inputformats.rst.txt

   either a simple or bitmask approach can be used.)
 - partners_0, partners_1, and partners_2: unsigned 32 bit integers denoting the
   id of a sexual partner of this agent (-1 implies agent is single.
 The agents are typically numbered from 0.
-Note: None of the default FastSTI events currently caters for concurrency.
+Note: None of the default |PROJECT| events currently caters for concurrency.
 Only use partners_1 and partners_2 if you are implementing events that rely on partner concurrency.
 If you need more partners, change the value of FSTI_MAX_PARTNERS in fsti_userdefs.h.)